 In most cases, small businesses owners are paid by a mixture of both cash and credit.
 If you’re an established business who’s always been cash-only, it may be time to consider accepting cards.
 On the flip side, going totally cashless could be a great choice for your businesses.

-Pros of cash
+Advantages of cash sales

 Immediate access to all funds